dmuratov-als/shell-link-checker/README.md

 ## Version history
+#### v1.7
+- Added option to exclude external links
+- Added option to exclude entries in the broken links report by HTTP code
+- During link gathering, percentage of checked/pending links is shown
+- Sitemap generation is now based on Content-Type
+- Fixed truncating URLs with spaces
+- Fixed Content-Length incorrectly reported as zero
+- The broken links report file is not created when there were no broken links

 #### v1.6.2
 - As the resulting log files may get quite large and usually of not much use, only the compressed version is kept after the checking has finished (ZStandard performed best in terms of speed, compression ratio and CPU/memory consumption, but can be changed to any other library of choice)
 - Some small optimizations and bug fixes